MundoDele Spanish Grammar

 | Lo que pasó ayer fue extraño. | What happened yesterday was strange. | The whole event. |

-Cuyo, cuya, cuyos, cuyas: possession in relative clauses
+Cuyo, cuya, cuyos and cuyas: possession in relative clauses

 Cuyo expresses possession and agrees with the thing possessed, not with the owner.
 It is more formal than many other relative structures, but it is important in written Spanish.